HabibUllah-10/AI-fluency-internship/Week-01/Assignment-03-Proof-Statement/README.md

 # Week 1 - Assignment 3: Proof Statement

-## Claim
+## Proof Statement

 I build practical AI applications that help people solve real problems, make better decisions, and work more efficiently.

-## Target Audience

-Recruiters hiring AI/ML Engineers.

-## Primary Action

-Contact me for an interview.
+This portfolio is designed for Recruiters hiring AI/ML Engineers so they can see my capabilities.
+My goal is for recruiters to contact me for an interview.

 ## Why this portfolio needs to exist